 This was my first attempt at using a wood graining tool.
 It’s a tool with ridges like tree rings.

-I knew I wanted to make a sign.
+So how can you easily repurpose cabinet doors?
+I wanted to make a sign.
 So I went to my trusty Cricut to create a stencil.
 This is what I use my Cricut for 90% of the time.